-A Bonded Title is a a regular certificate of title that is marked with a "bonded" brand.
+A Bonded Title is a regular certificate of title that is marked with a "bonded" brand.
 This brand signifies that before the title was issued, the title owner had to purchase a surety bond.
 These surety bonds are known as Lost Title Bonds, or more simply, just Title Bonds.
-Our company issues those title bonds.

 We put together this guide as a starting place for how to get a Bonded Title in the state you live in.
-Please note that we, Surety Solutions, are just the surety bonding agency that issues the surety bond.
-The rest of the footwork, paperwork, and requirements must be completed by you, and then must be completed by your local DMV.
+Please note that we, Surety Solutions, A Gallagher company, do not issue this type of bond.
+All of the footwork, paperwork, and requirements must be completed by you, and then must be completed by your local DMV.
 Your local DMV is the one who issues you the actual title.